dwwest/riscalab_gitclinic/README.md

 PART THREE: COLLABORATING WITH OTHERS
 -------------------------------------

-HOW TO MAKE CHANGES AND MANAGE CONFLICTS
+HOW TO MAKE CHANGES AND MANAGE CONFLICTS WHEN CODING WITH A GROUP